 View the Gambarie Album

 I often stated during my ten-day stay in Reggio Calabria that it was definitely harder than walking, and I really was not joking.
-As everyone was on vacation for two weeks (yes, Italians receive the same amount of time for Christmas as most Americans get all year), a party atmosphere prevailed for my entire stay, and I did not go to bed before three or wake up before 11.
-After all that healthy living, this lifestyle took its toll on me, and I realized that I had outgrown it, since after all I had lived four years of it during college.
+As everyone was on vacation for two weeks (yes, Italians receive the same amount of time for Christmas as most Americans get all year),

 However, this realization came only at the end, and as I am not the type to go home when something is going on, and neither is Enzo, we made sure to live it up as much as possible.
 There was lots of card playing nights and parties centered around gambling (poker, bingo, and randomly enough, baccarat), which though I mostly watched from the sideline were interesting from a cultural perspective (not to mention that the holiday sweets were always bounteous).
 Besides these evenings, we milled around the Corso and hit up bars often.